Zasilkovna/prestashop-1.6/README.md

 - Display of information about the selected pickup point in the last step of the order, in the "order confirmation" email and in the order detail of the registered user.
 - Export shipments to a CSV file, which can be imported in the [client section](https://client.packeta.com/).
+- It is now possible to set the weight of the shipment in the list of Packeta orders, before sending it to Packeta (since version 2.0.7).

 ### Limitations
 - the module does not currently support multistore